jtrauer/epi_model_r/README.md

 population divided by the total population size multiplied by the size of the origin compartment.

-customised_flows use a user-defined function to define a rate of transition, which may not necessarily be multiplied by the size of the origin compartment, such that the negative compartment values could result.
-This will result in a
+customised_flows use a user-defined function to define a rate of transition, which may not necessarily be multiplied by the size of the origin compartment, such that negative compartment values could result.
+We consider this a more advanced feature that would typically be used by experienced programmers when developing more complicated models and is not a necessary feature of most standard compartmental models.

 ### Model running
 Model running is called through the run_model method to the model object once constructed